Created by: Kristinn Magnusson

 We are excited to release exMon 4.0!
-This release continues our focus on ease of use but we also introduce a preview support to Salesforce and Harvest cloud data providers.
+This release continues our focus on ease of use but we also introduce preview support to Salesforce and Harvest cloud data providers.

-Before diving into the changes, we would like highlight our most recent posts on using exMon.
+Before diving into the changes, we would like to highlight our most recent posts on using exMon.
 They can be a valuable resource in mastering exMon.

 - Using the exMon Continuous Monitoring Portal (Tutorial)